Foahh/elec3848_dogbot/README.md

 ## Introduction

-DogBot is a simple bot mainly designed for slam and navigation running on ROS2 Humble.
+DogBot is a simple bot designed for performing tasks like navigation running on ROS2 Humble, object detection with jetson-inferences and mechanical arm controls.

 ## Implementation